-We have audited the Financial Report of Black Mountain Energy Ltd (the Company).
+We have audited the Financial Report of the Black Mountain Energy Ltd (the Company).

-In our opinion, the accompanying Financial Report of the Company is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying Financial Report of the Company is in accordance with the Corporations Act 2001, including

-- giving a true and fair view of the Group's financial position as at 31 December 2021 and of its financial performance for the period ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- Giving a true and fair view of the Group's financial position as at 31 December 2022 and of its financial performance and its cash flows for the year ended on that date; and - Complying with Australian Accounting Standards and the Corporations Regulations 2001.

-The Financial Report comprises:
+The Financial Report comprises the:

-- Consolidated Balance sheet as at 31 December 2021. - Consolidated Statement of profit or loss and other comprehensive income, Consolidated Statement of changes in equity, and Consolidated Statement of cash flows for the period then ended. - Notes including a summary of significant accounting policies. - Directors' Declaration.
+- Consolidated Balance sheet as at 31 December 2022; - Consolidated Statement of profit or loss and other comprehensive income, Consolidated Statement of changes in equity, and Consolidated Statement of cash flows for the year then ended; - Notes including a summary of significant accounting policies; and - The Directors' Declaration.

-The Group consists of the Company and the entities it controlled at the period-end or from time to time during the financial period.
+The Group consists of the Company and the entities it controlled at the year-end or from time to time during the financial year.